Golden Leaf (CNSX:GLH) Trading Down 25%

-Golden Leaf Holdings Ltd (CNSX:GLH) dropped 25% during mid-day trading on Friday .
-The stock traded as low as $0.02 and last traded at $0.02, approximately 433,980 shares were traded during mid-day trading.
+Shares of Golden Leaf Holdings Ltd (CNSX:GLH) dropped 25% on Thursday .
+The company traded as low as $0.02 and last traded at $0.02, approximately 196,833 shares were traded during mid-day trading.
 The stock had previously closed at $0.02.

 Golden Leaf Holdings Ltd., through its subsidiaries, produces, distributes, and sells cannabis oil and flower products.
 The company also research and development; ownership, administration, and leasing of real estate; ownership and leasing of capital equipment; and medical marijuana patient consulting activities.